 • improved footpaths - the shared footpath and cycleway along the Ashton Court boundary, and the footpath between the Beggar Bush Lane and North Road junctions on the north-east side of Abbots Leigh Road would be improved

-• better crossing facilities - crossings across Rownham Hill near Bridge Road and at the A369 Ashton Court entrance would be modernised
+• better crossing facilities - crossings across Rownham Hill near Bridge Road and at the A369 Ashton Court entrance would be modernised.

 Image

-Bus stop updates
+Bus stop enhancements

 Among some of the key features of the new bus stops are new shelter structures, increased space with bench seating including arm rests, new real time information screens with an audio and braille button, new low energy lighting, solar panels, and green ‘living roofs’ featuring up to 17 species of plants in urban areas.